The Hunterdon Art Tour • The First Weekend of May

-Artist Studios open to the Public 10-6PM both days.
+Artist Studios open to the Public 10-6PM Saturday and Sunday

-Free GALA Party & Fundraiser is at HAM Fri, May 4th 7-9pm
+Free GALA Party & Fundraiser at The Hunterdon Art Museum

-- THAT is a Self- Guided Tour of ARTIST STUDIOS and GROUP EXHIBITIONS/DESTINATIONS
+- THAT is a Self- Guided Tour of ARTIST STUDIOS and GROUP VENUES

 - Meet our amazing Hunterdon County Artists in their studios or at their group exhibition.

 - Printed MAPS are available throughout Hunterdon County • refer to the list of locations at the bottom of the MAPS page